*charges school girls to study ICT

 By Gabriel Ewepu

-ABUJA- THE Economic Commission for Africa, ECA, has lamented that few women were involved in the field of Information and communication Technology, and has, therefore, charged school girls to study ICT to be at par with their male counterparts.
+ABUJA- THE Economic Commission for Africa, ECA, has lamented few number of women in the field of Information and communication Technology, therefore charged school girls to study ICT in order to be at par with their male counterparts.

-Gender Section Director, ECA, Keiso Matashane-Marite, made the disclosure while leading the ECA team to the ITU’s Girls in ICT Day in Addis Ababa, Ethiopia.
-The session was organised by the International Telecommunication Union, ITU, United Nations, UN Women, the ECA, African Union Commission, AUC, United Nations Development Programme, UNDP, Ethiotelecomm, Huawei and others.
+This was stated by Gender Section Director, ECA, Keiso Matashane-Marite, who led the ECA team to the ITU’s Girls in ICT Day held in Addis Ababa, Ethiopia, which organised by the International Telecommunication Union, ITU, United Nations, UN Women, the ECA, African Union Commission, AUC, United Nations Development Programme, UNDP, Ethiotelecomm, Huawei and others.

-Matashane-Marite said the ECA, though happy with the increasing number of girls and women using new technologies in Africa, was concerned over few women and girls using these technologies, and few of them as leaders in science, technology and the innovation space.
+Matashane-Marite said the ECA, while happy with the increasing number of girls and women using new technologies in Africa, expressed concern over few women and girls using these technologies, and few of them as leaders in science, technology and the innovation space.

 ITU’s Girls in ICT Day is a global initiative aimed at raising awareness among girls and young women about the importance of digital skills for a successful professional career in all sectors and encouraging them to consider studies and careers in ICT.

 It is celebrated every year on the fourth Thursday of April and since 2011.

 She said: “Today is a special day and it belongs to the girls.
 As ECA we are happy to be highlighting the importance of why girls should be involved in ICT; raising awareness and encouraging our young girls to consider careers in IT.
 My message to the girls is please embrace ICTs as an enabler to help you achieve your dreams in this digital world of today.

 “I’m sure you will help us change this scenario.
 I can tell you that at the ECA we have just made history with the first woman being appointed as Executive Secretary.